 There’s something about the North London Derby.
-Obviously Arsenal and Spurs straight up just don’t like each other, and of course this weekend’s game could lay down a marker in the race to finish in the top four, but beyond that, this fixture has a tendency to throw up some humdingers of matches and some unbelievable score-lines.
+Obviously Arsenal and Spurs straight up just don’t like each other, and of course, this weekend’s game could have a big impact on each sides hopes of European qualification, but beyond that, this fixture has a tendency to throw up some humdingers of matches and some unbelievable score-lines.

 So as we get ourselves ready for one of football’s most entertaining games, let’s look back on some of the games that have made this fixture so special over the years.

 Tottenham 3–3 Arsenal, 2011